Floodgates Publishing

 This page is a reference map.
 Each argument is named, located by chapter, and briefly stated.
 The full development lives inside the book.

 Behind these arguments stands the scriptural case itself: the gospel response that grace demands is a belief that wholly trusts in Jesus, completed in repentance, confession, and baptism.
 Chapters 3–6 and 14 lay these out.
-These twelve arguments defend why those texts mean what they say.
+These eleven arguments defend why those texts mean what they say.

-The Twelve Arguments
+The Eleven Arguments

 I.The Four Levels of Belief